kinshuk4/daily-coding-problem-solutions/problem851_900/README.md

 For example, given the input string `racecarannakayak`, return `["racecar", "anna", "kayak"]`.

 Given the input string `abc`, return `["a", "b", "c"]`.

+## Daily Coding Problem: Problem #881 [Medium]

+This problem was asked by Uber.

+Implement a 2D iterator class.
+It will be initialized with an array of arrays, and should implement the following methods:

+- `next()`: returns the next element in the array of arrays.
+If there are no more elements, raise an exception.
+- `has_next()`: returns whether or not the iterator still has elements left.

+For example, given the input [[1, 2], [3], [], [4, 5, 6]], calling `next()` repeatedly should output `1, 2, 3, 4, 5, 6`.

+Do not use `flatten` or otherwise clone the arrays.
+Some of the arrays can be empty.